-Cebu is a province in Visayas that is often recognized as a premier destination.
+Cebu is a province in Visayas region of the Philippines that is often recognized as a premier destination.
 This is so because the island has numerous white sand beaches lining its shore and in islands within its district.
-Many local and foreign tourists make their way here throughout the year to enjoy its attractions, learn about its culture and history, and taste its delicious delicacies.
+Many local and foreign tourists make their way here throughout the year to enjoy the top Cebu tourist spots, learn about its culture and history, and taste its delicious delicacies.
 Other than the beaches, the province has a number of waterfalls, one of which is Kawasan Falls.

 From the entrance, you will need to do a bit of walking to reach the first waterfall.
 During the short walk, you will see some shops selling souvenirs and maybe some snacks and drinks.
 After a while, you will reach the first waterfall and pool, this is also the biggest of the three you will visit during your trip.
 Since this section is the most accessible, it tends to draw the most people.

 Go swimming, free diving, cliff jumping or rafting under the waterfall during your stay.
 Wash off the dirt and sweat, and douse the midday heat.
 There are cottages and tables for rent, if you want to stay a bit longer, have a picnic or a place to leave your things and rest.